Analysis | Trump goes full circle on the politics of embracing Putin

 - Trump’s repeatedly downplayed or denied Russia’s by-now well-documented interference effort.
 A whistleblower complaint made public this week accuses senior administration officials of attempting to curtail ongoing research into Russia’s current efforts to interfere in American politics.

-- One of Trump’s denials came immediately after a one-on-one meeting with Putin for which only a translator was present.
-Trump took the translator’s notes from the meeting and the White House has refused to release them.
+- One of Trump’s denials came immediately after a one-on-one meeting with Putin for which only an interpreter was present.
+Trump took the interpreter’s notes from the meeting, and the White House has refused to release them.

-- Trump’s current personal attorney, former New York mayor Rudolph Giuliani, has recently worked with an identified agent of Russian intelligence to promote information aimed at undermining Trump’s general election opponent, former vice president Joe Biden.
+- Trump’s current personal attorney, former New York mayor Rudolph W. Giuliani, has recently worked with an identified agent of Russian intelligence to promote information aimed at undermining Trump’s general election opponent, former vice president Joe Biden.
 That’s included connecting that individual, Andriy Derkach, with a pro-Trump cable news network for an interview.

 - There have been repeated, documented examples of Trump seeking to avoid criticizing Russia or holding Russia accountable for its actions.
 The most recent examples are his failure to condemn the apparent poisoning of a Russian opposition figure and his ongoing dismissal of reports that Russia offered a bounty for the killing of U.S. soldiers.

-- A New York Times report indicates that a counterintelligence investigation focused on Trump and Russia was dropped in mid-2017 after the firing of then- FBI director James B. Comey.
+- A New York Times report indicates that a counterintelligence investigation focused on Trump and Russia was dropped in mid-2017 after the firing of then-FBI Director James B. Comey.

 This is an incomplete list, excluding details such as the meeting at Trump Tower in June 2016 between campaign staff and two individuals who had “significant connections to the Russian government, including the Russian intelligence services,” according to the Senate report.
-It doesn’t include the unresolved question of what Trump’s adviser Roger Stone knew (if anything) about the WikiLeaks releases, and how, nor does it include the question of timing of the releases which began Oct.
+The list neither includes the unresolved question of what Trump’s adviser Roger Stone knew (if anything) about the WikiLeaks releases, and how, nor the question of timing of the releases that began Oct.
 7, 2016.
 It doesn’t include repeated efforts by a Russian official named Alexander Torshin to make contact with the Trump campaign, resulting in his meeting Donald Trump Jr. (apparently briefly) at an event in May 2016.
 It excludes a trip to Moscow by another campaign adviser, Carter Page, during which he spoke with a senior Russian official.

 None of this offers definitive proof of an effort by Trump personally to have Russia aid his election, as Trump will be the first to tell you.
 It does help serve as a counterweight to assertions that the investigation into Russian interference was politically motivated or unwarranted, particularly when considering Manafort's background of working for pro-Russian actors.

 But, again, this is the terrain on which the debate now occurs.
-Those noting that there are more, not fewer, questions about Trump's relationship with Russia and the Russian president than there were four years ago are placed on rhetorical ice floes and set out to sea.
-They're hoax purveyors or sufferers of Trump Derangement Syndrome.
-We've been over all of this so many times before and yet people still ask about it!
+Those noting that there are more, not fewer, questions about Trump’s relationship with Russia and the Russian president than there were four years ago are placed on rhetorical ice floes and set out to sea.
+They’re hoax purveyors or sufferers of Trump Derangement Syndrome.
+We’ve been over all of this so many times before, and yet people still ask about it!

 So, Trump’s back to shrugging at it.
 During a Republican primary debate in November 2015, before it was untoward for him to claim to know Putin, Trump claimed that he “got to know [Putin] very well because we were both on ‘60 Minutes,’ we were stablemates.”